Get 80% off your plan for your first 3 months*

 Revenue:

-- Position: Top of income statement (the "top line")
+• Position: top of income statement (the "top line")

-- Indicates: Sales performance and market demand
+• Indicates: sales performance and market demand

 Profit:

-- Calculate: Revenue minus all costs
+• Calculation: revenue minus all costs

-- Position: Bottom of income statement (the "bottom line")
+• Position: bottom of income statement (the "bottom line")

-- Indicates: Financial health and sustainability
+• Indicates: financial health and sustainability

-Learn more about profit and how to calculate profit.
+Learn more about calculating profit.

 Why it matters